mhtvsSFrpHdE/WaterBottle-MinecraftServer-Spec/README.md

 [1] Offline server, the plugin used to auth gamer identity.

+[6] Sell and buy shop.

+[3] Profile performance if needed.

+[7] Remove too expensive hint while using anvil.

+[4] Replace railway travel program, reduce many labor costs and material costs.
+Perhaps space, too.
+You're still able to build your own railway if you want.

+[8] [9] Anti cheats.

+[5] Manage plugin and server admin permissions.

 [2] Offline server won't display skin from MOJANG by default even if gamer own valid license.
 The plugin used to display gamer's skin.

-[3] Plugin used to profile performance if needed.

-[4] Plugin used to replace railway travel program, reduce many labor costs and material costs.
-Perhaps space, too.
-You're still able to build your own railway if you want.

-[5] Plugin used to manage plugin and server admin permissions.